UKCSE15L/cse15l-lab-reports/Lab3.md

 5. `-size` This option searches for files based on their size.

-	Example 1: find ./technical -size +1M: This command will find all files in the ./technical directory that are larger than 1 Megabyte.
+	Example 1: `find ./technical -size +1M`.
+This command will find all files in the `./technical` directory that are larger than 1 Megabyte.
-	Example 2: find ./technical -size -1M: This command will find all files in the ./technical directory that are smaller than 1 Megabyte.
+	Example 2: `find ./technical -size -1M`.
+This command will find the that are smaller than 1 Megabyte.

 Source: PhoenixNAP KB